Kenneth’s fantasy novel:

 The royal seat, the city of Mount Oryn is the second largest of the only two cities in the kingdom of the Dominnion on Kannoral which is located on one of the five continents, the continent of North Amara, situated on the world of Quantos.
 Our world of Quantos is in a binary star system with two stars: a yellow star, Stonewire, and a smaller orange/red star, Imvor.
 The two of which the inhabitants of the world refer to as gods.

-Mount Oryn is more of a state than it is a city, being spread out thinly divided into thirteen districts.
-North Docks is district 5, with fifty-one wards in the northern most reaches of the city.
-The district’s northern most dock wards are situated on the south bank of a large river that runs westward through the center of the kingdom.
+Mount Oryn is more of a state then it is a city, being spread out thinly divided into thirteen districts.
+North Docks is district 5, with fifty-one wards in the northernmost reaches of the city.
+The district’s northernmost dock wards are situated on the south bank of a large river that runs westward through the centre of the kingdom.